11 Best Van Generators For Boondocking

 A standard generator produces electricity by mechanically powering an engine, fueled by gasoline/propane/diesel.
 The engine turns an alternator, which produces alternating current (AC).

-An inverter generator pulls DC power from a battery (stored there from solar, shore power, etc) and then uses electronics to convert (“invert”) the DC power into AC power.
+An inverter generator pulls DC power from a battery (stored there from solar, shore power, etc) and then uses electronics to convert (“invert”) the DC battery power into AC power your appliances require.

 Depending on how you plan to use your van generator, THD may or may not be a factor to consider in your decision between a standard vs inverter van generator.